Cao Bang is one of the least populated provinces in nothern Vietnam.

 The locals are happy to show you their culture, customs, food offerings, or just sitting by the fire.
 This village is the best place to be in easy reach of Ba Be lake.
 For more information about the Tay ethnic group read the article – ethnic minorities of Vietnam.

-How to get to Cao Bang from Hanoi:
+How to get from Hanoi to Cao Bang:

-There are some buses from Hanoi (My Dinh bus station) to Cao Bang, for example try the HungThanhTravel company.
-These buses go from Hanoi to Cao Bang town, ticket price is about 180,000 dongs.
-However, it is better to buy a bus ticket in the My Dinh bus station.
-You can also use this bus if you want to get in to the National Park and Ba Be lake.
-Go to Phu Tong town, get off here and take the local bus to Cho Ra (10 km from Ba Be National Park).
+There are some buses from Hanoi (My Dinh bus station) to Cao Bang, various bus companies.
+These buses go from Hanoi to Cao Bang town in the morning and in the evening, ticket price is about 160,000-200,000 viet.dongs, and it takes about 6-8 hours to Cao Bang.
+You can also use some of these buses if you want to get in to the National Park and Ba Be lake.
+Some buses go over the Phu Tong town, get off there and take a local bus/mototaxi to Cho Ra (10 km from Ba Be National Park).
+You need to ask your bus driver in Hanoi.

 🚍How to get from Cao Bang town to Ba Be National Park: